University of Georgia

 Application & Selection Process

 • To be considered for the scholarship, eligible students should apply below.
-Applications will open August 1, 2023 and close November 17, 2023.
+Applications will open August 1, 2025, and close at 5:00 p.m. on November 14, 2025.

-• Scholars will be chosen through an application and virtual interview process based on academic achievement, leadership, service and an intent to declare a CAES major.
+• Scholars will be chosen through an application and virtual interview process based on academic achievement, leadership, service, and intent to declare a CAES major.

 • Components of the application include the student's intended major; high school and contact information; resume; recommendation letter; an essay; and any awards and honors, clubs and extracurricular activities, community service and employment history.